-At GreeningLaw P.C., we want to make you aware of the potential risks so you and your family can get the most out of a trip to a theme park, carnival, state fair or other similar outdoor event this summer.
+Be aware of the potential risks so you and your family can get the most out of a trip to a theme park, carnival, or state fair.

 7 common-sense safety tips

 Before you hit your destination, take

 some time to review its layout on the internet and plan out things such as

 which rides and attractions you want visit.
 This will economize your time and ensure

 that you and your family members know the locations of entries and exits,